FluentValidation/FluentValidation/.github/CONTRIBUTING.md

 If not, then please provide the exact version of FluentValidation that you're using along with a detailed explanation of the issue and complete steps to reproduce the problem.
 Issues that don't provide enough information to reproduce will be closed.

-Please ensure all sample code is properly formatted and readable (GitHub supports [markdown](https://github.github.com/github-flavored-markdown/))
+Please ensure all sample code is properly formatted and readable (GitHub supports [markdown](https://github.github.com/github-flavored-markdown/)).
+Issues that don't include steps to reproduce will be closed.

+We do our best to respond to all bug reports and feature requests, but FluentValidation is maintained on a voluntary basis and we cannot guarantee how quickly these will be looked at.

+## General support, feedback, and discussions
+We don't provide discussions or support for general usage questions due to time constraints and the effort required to moderate these.
+The FluentValidation issue tracker should *only* be used for bug reports in the core FluentValidation library, or feature requests.
+Requests for general help or support will be closed.

 ## Contributing Code
 Please open an issue to discuss new feature requests before submitting a Pull Request.
 This allows the maintainers to discuss whether your feature is a suitible fit for the project before any code is written.

-## General feedback and discussions
-We don't currently provide discussions or support for general usage questions due to time constraints and the effort required to moderate these.
-This may change in the future.

 ## Building the code
 Run `Build.cmd` (windows) or build.sh (Linux/mac) from the command line.
 This builds the project and and runs tests.
 Building requires the following software to be installed: